theoffricial/blog/apps/unicop/blog/2022-07-22-typescript-type-checking-faster-part-2-project-references/2022-07-22-typescript-type-checking-faster-part-2-project-references.md

 ## How 🤯 - how it will look like

 [TypeScript project references][ts-project-references-link] allows you to break your project up into a number of smaller projects.
-This improves compilation and improves `editors` both speed and reduces memory usage while working with `TypeScript` etc.
+This improves compilation, improves `editors`' speed and reduces memory usage while working with `TypeScript` etc.

-Using this feature you will turn `TypeScript` from a simple transpiler into smart build orchestrator.
+Using this feature, you will turn `TypeScript` from a simple transpiler into a smart build orchestrator.

 ## What 🤔 - what will changed